shopware/docs/guides/hosting/performance/performance-tweaks.md

 ### Delayed invalidation

-For systems with a high update frequency for the inventory (products, categories), it is recommended to activate a delay for the cache invalidation.
-Suppose the instruction to delete the cache entries for a specific product or category occurs in the code.
-In that case, the cache is not deleted directly but processed by a background task afterward.
-However, if another process also tries to invalidate one of the cache entries of the first process, there will be no overlap, but the timer for the invalidation of this cache entry will only reset.
+A delay for the cache invalidation can be activated for systems with a high update frequency for the inventory (products, categories).
+Once the instruction to delete the cache entries for a specific product or category occurs, they are not deleted instantly but processed by a background task afterwards.
+Thus, if two processes invalidate the cache in quick succession, the timer for the invalidation of this cache entry will only reset.

 ```yaml
 shopware: